CUH Logo

 Patient information A-Z

-Information on seeing a clinical psychologist working in the Addenbrooke’s Palliative Care Team.
+Information on seeing a clinical psychologist working in the Addenbrooke’s Hospital Palliative Care Team.

-The Palliative Care Team is a multi-professional team.
-They can offer support, help, and advice to individuals experiencing potentially life-threatening illnesses and their family.
-Patients may see different team members such as a clinical nurse specialist, medical consultant or clinical psychologist.
-This leaflet gives a summary of what the clinical psychologist in the team may be able to offer you.
+The Specialist Palliative Care Team is a multi-professional team who can offer support, help, and advice to you and your family if you are experiencing life-threatening illness.
+When you are referred to the team, you may see different professionals such as a clinical nurse specialist, medical consultant, occupational therapist or clinical psychologist.
+This leaflet gives a summary of how the clinical psychologist in the team may be able to help you.

 Who are clinical psychologists?

-Clinical psychologists are trained and professionally qualified to help people with a range of concerns that may be affecting their emotional or psychological well-being.
-They understand that there are inseparable links between physical health and symptoms and emotional health and how important a holistic approach is to our general well-being and quality of life.
+Clinical psychologists are trained and qualified to help people with a range of concerns that may be affecting their emotional or psychological health.
+They aim to work with people to reduce distress and enhance psychological well-being, and have a good understanding of the links between physical and psychological health.

 Psychologists are not medically trained and will not prescribe medications.